sanspiritz/Hello/README.md

 I'm a frank/honest person, so if you're doing something that's bothering me, I will tell you frankly.
 If that makes you lose interest or get upset, just DNI in the first place.

-Fandoms: FNaF, TheBlackPhone, Creepypasta, IT,Amanda The Adventurer, MlP, Marble Hornets, Tangled The Series, Chucky, Coraline, Among Us, etc
+Fandoms: FNaF, TheBlackPhone, Creepypasta, IT,Amanda The Adventurer, MLP, Marble Hornets, Tangled The Series, Chucky, Coraline, Among Us, etc